-The next Independent Projects awards deadline is in December 2016 for projects taking place between May 1, 2017 and April 30, 2018.
+The next Independent Projects awards deadline is on December 5, 2016 for projects taking place between May 1, 2017 and April 30, 2018.

 ArtsLink accepts applications from contemporary and traditional creative artists working in the performing, design, media, literary and visual arts and arts managers at independent, non-profit and government organizations working in these artistic disciplines.
 Arts managers must be affiliated with an organization in the non-commercial sector.
 Artists seeking to work with commercial firms are ineligible.
 Applicants must be citizens of, and currently reside in, an eligible country.
 If you are living outside the region temporarily, contact ArtsLink staff to determine your eligibility.
 Independent Projects awards must include international travel to the US.

 There are no age limitations; however, students and non-professionals are ineligible.
 In addition, projects focusing solely on research, post production or the production of an audio recording are not eligible.
 Projects involving performances, touring or participation in performing arts festivals can be supported by ArtsLink only if this activity is a component of a more comprehensive proposed project.
 Panelists will evaluate the quality of the project by assessing the potential for interactive dialogue.

 Incomplete applications or applications lacking the required support materials will not be considered.

 The earliest eligible project start date for the next application deadline is May 1, 2015.
 Projects must be completed by April 30, 2016.

 Some examples of eligible Independent Projects for performing arts and literature are:

 Applicants are advised to submit recent quality work samples.
 Please follow carefully the instructions for submitted work samples in the application.
 Applicants should make sure their work is properly labeled and that all work samples are fully and succinctly described.
 Applications that do not include required materials will not be considered.

 The award amount request must not exceed $5,000 regardless of the number of people planning to travel to the US for the project